Published Date: Nov 19th, 2020

 A grant of £1.56m pounds has been awarded to Fife Council by the Scottish Government to invest in supporting town centre projects and assist in recovery from the effects of Coronavirus.
 This further funding is to be used to support town centre projects that boost the construction industry and support jobs during the current financial year 2020-2021.

-This small grant will offer funding of between £6,000- £10,000 to help town centre business and property owners in the recovery phase of Coronavirus to develop premises fit for the demands of a 21st Century town centre.
+This small grant will offer funding of between £6,000- £10,000 to help town centre businesses and property owners in the recovery phase of Coronavirus to develop premises fit for the demands of a 21st-century town centre.

-Commitee members were also updated on the existing £4.335m programme of projects agreed at the Policy and Coordination Committee 18th June 2019.
+Committee members were also updated on the existing £4.335m programme of projects agreed at the Policy and Coordination Committee on 18th June 2019.